DawnB1/Info-Security-Tenets-Terms-and-Frameworks/README.md

 The GDPR does have implications for businesses in the United States, despite originating in Europe.

 ## A brief summary of the CCPA
-Gives California residents increased transparency and control over how businesses collect and use their data.
+1. Gives California residents increased transparency and control over how businesses collect and use their data.

-Generally applies to organizations doing business in California, and to those that handle or share the personal information of California residents
+2. Generally applies to organizations doing business in California, and to those that handle or share the personal information of California residents

 ## A brief summary of the GDPR
-Gives European Union (E.U.) residents increased transparency and control over how businesses collect and use their data.
+1. To give European Union (E.U.) residents increased transparency and control over how businesses collect and use their data.
-Applies to organizations in and out of the E.U. that process the personal data of E.U. residents.
+2. GDPR applies to organizations in and out of the E.U. that process the personal data of E.U. residents.

 ## There are security controls that need to be put in place so that General Data Protection Regulation can work for your business.
 The fundamental practices needed for compliance around a security and data privacy program are: